Privacy Policy

 We collect and use the following categories of personal information for the business purposes described in this Privacy Policy:

 We may collect this personal information from the categories of sources described in this Privacy Policy.
-We may disclose the categories of personal information mentioned above for our business purposes to the extent permitted by applicable laws with the categories of parties described above in this Privacy Policy.
+We may disclose the categories of personal information mentioned above for our business purposes to the extent permitted by applicable laws with the categories of parties described above in this Privacy Policy, including our third-party AI service provider (OpenAI) where you have granted in-app permission to use AI features.

 Depending on our marketing and advertising practices, we may share these categories of personal information: online identifiers, including IP addresses, advertising identifiers, and cookie identifiers, email addresses, names, and general demographics.
 We may disclose these categories of personal information to the categories of parties described above in this Privacy Policy, including vendors, partners, sponsors, and advertisers.